ngaertner/aag_cloudwatcher_watchdog/README.md

 - Create a Trigger to execute the Task with a repeat interval of "1 Minute" and set a starting time and select to end the Task after "30 Minutes"
 - Create an Action and point to the [aag_cw_watchdog.vbs](https://github.com/ngaertner/aag_cloudwatcher_watchdog/blob/main/aag_cw_watchdog.vbs) file

+To test, close Cloud Watcher and activate the Task.
+- Check that the aag_json.dat file does not get updated anymore
+- After 2 - 3 minutes (depending on the default timeout setting) Cloud Watcher should be restarted automatically
+- The aag_json.dat should get updated normally
+- Please also check the aag_json.dat file content - all values should be up to date

 #### NOTE:
 The VBS script requires the .EXE file (see [releases](https://github.com/ngaertner/aag_cloudwatcher_watchdog/releases)) in the same folder.
 You can pass all arguments mentioned above to the VBS script - it will pass them to the executable.